mvgrimes/obsidian-todotxt-plugin/README.md

-yarn run dev # compile typescript to ./dist via esbuild yarn run css # compile css to ./dist via postcss yarn run cp # copy files from ./dist to Obsidian plugins dir
+yarn run dev # compile typescript to ./dist via esbuild yarn run css # compile css to ./dist via postcss yarn run cp # copy files from ./dist to Obsidian plugins dir yarn run parser:watch # compile .peggy grammar to parser.js yarn run test:watch # run tests in watch mode
 ```

-Using the moment package b/c Obsidian already requires it.
-Otherwise would use
+We are using the moment package because Obsidian already requires it.
+Otherwise
-something lighter weight (like date-fns) or built-in.
+would use something lighter weight (like date-fns) or built-in.

 ## Thanks